randallsquared/uhfs/uhf/index.md

 - Each name MUST be a [CURIE prefix](https://www.w3.org/TR/2010/NOTE-curie-20101216/#s_syntax).
 - Each value MUST be an [IRI](https://tools.ietf.org/html/rfc3987), and MUST NOT be a CURIE or SafeCURIE.

-### head

-The head context represents any object which appears in the `head` array.

-A head context object MUST have a name `rel` with the default prefix.

-A head context object MAY have a name `uri` with the default prefix.

-A head context object MUST NOT have any name with the default prefix other than `rel` AND `uri`.

-A head context object MAY have one or more names which are CURIEs with other prefixes named in the uhf context.

-A head context object MUST NOT have any other names.

 ## Names